openhwgroup/programs/process/OpenHW-Specification-Process.md

 This state is optional; see the note below.

-When the specification is frozen for technical review by a Task Group, all drafts will be entitled "OpenHW Group Specification: Title : VX.Y.Z : In Review"
+When the specification is frozen for technical review by a Task Group, all drafts will be entitled "OpenHW Group Specification: Title : vX.Y.Z : In Review"
 When the TG(s) has completed its review, the reviewed and stable Revision will be relabelled as "Release Candidate" - see next section.

+See note above about version numbering as part of the title.

 NOTE: This state can be bypassed if a Task Group does not require a review stage.
 That is, the TG can move the spec from "In Development" to "Release Candidate".

 #### "OpenHW Group Specification - Release Candidate"

-When the specification is proposed as a candidate for release, drafts will be entitled "OpenHW Group Specification: Title : VX.Y.Z  : Release Candidate"
+When the specification is proposed as a candidate for release, drafts will be entitled "OpenHW Group Specification: Title : vX.Y.Z  : Release Candidate"

+See note above about version numbering as part of the title.

 The Revision number used at this stage would normally be same as the proposed Revision to be released.